What is an Ingrown Toenail?

 Soaking your foot in warm, soapy water several times each day is usually a good way to treat an ingrown nail.
-We recommend that you visit our office and let Dr. Clous determine the best course of treatment for your condition.
+We recommend that you visit our office and let a Marietta podiatrist determine the best course of treatment for your condition.

 Antibiotics are sometimes prescribed if an infection is present.
 Part of your ingrown toenail (partial nail plate avulsion) may need to be surgically removed if an acute infection occurs.
 The procedure involves injecting the toe with an anesthetic and cutting out the ingrown part of the toenail.

 - Trimming your toenails straight across with no rounded corners.

 - Ensuring that your shoes and socks are not too tight.